Using Amazon Author Central and creating an Author page can make a big difference in your book sales.

 Now You're Ready To Have A Rockin' Professional Author Page Too

-There you have it, folks, a detailed summary of the most important features in Amazon Central and everything you need to create a professional Author Page.
+There you have it, folks, a detailed summary of the most critical features in Amazon Central and everything you need to create a professional Author Page.

-Having a polished and complete page in Amazon Central will help those who like what you have to say easily find other books you’ve written (or will write), have more fans on social media, drive more traffic to your website, increase your Amazon Best Seller Rank, and create more lifelong fans of your products and brand.
+Having a polished and complete page in Amazon Central will help readers quickly find other books you’ve written.
+You’ll get more fans on social media, drive more traffic to your website, increase your Amazon Best Seller Rank, and create more lifelong fans of your products and brand.

-If you don’t already have an awesome Amazon Author Page, what are you waiting for?
+If you don’t already have a fantastic Amazon Author Page, what are you waiting for?

-If you have an Author Page already, post a link to your Amazon Author Page below in the comments so we can see what others are doing to spice up their author page.
+If you have an Author Page already, post a link to it in the comments.
+We’d love to see what you’re doing to spice up your author page.